Dieser Artikel ist auch verfügbar auf: Deutsch

 Accommodation in Singapore – our hotel tip

 Accommodation is significantly more expensive in Singapore than in other major cities in Southeast Asia.
 For a decent hotel with a good location you have to have a little more budget.
-A good hotel we can recommend is the Fragrance Hotel Riverside.
+A good hotel we can recommend is the ibis budget Singapore Clarke Quay.
 It’s located in the beautiful and popular district of Clarke Quay, just 5 minutes from the MRT station.
 The rooms are relatively small, but modern and bright.
-There is also a rooftop swimming pool to cool off after a hot day in Singapore.
-Top!
+There is also a rooftop swimming pool to cool off after a hot day in Singapore as well as a gym.

-If you would like to stay in a place other than Clarke Quay, have a look here.
+If you would like to stay in a place other than Clarke Quay, have a look here for more hotels in Singapore.

 Getting to the Singapore Zoo